 Partial-security: This is where a UE has recently communicated with another UE and still has the KNRP that it used with the other UE, but no other derived keys.

-Full-security: This is where a UE is actually communicating with another UE and has KNRP, KNRP-sess, NRPEK and NRPIK, the chosen confidentiality and integrity algorithms and PDCP counters used with each bearer.
+Full-security: This is where a UE is actually communicating with another UE and has KNRP, KNRP-sess, NRPEK (if applicable) and NRPIK, the chosen confidentiality (if applicable) and integrity algorithms and PDCP counters used with each bearer.
+The NRPEK and the chosen confidentiality algorithm may not exist if both signalling and user plane confidentiality are inactivated.

-Once a UE ends its unicast communication session with another UE, it shall delete KNRP-sess, NRPEK, and NRPIK, the choice of algorithms and the counters.
+Once a UE ends its unicast communication session with another UE in Full-security state, it shall delete KNRP-sess, NRPEK, and NRPIK, the choice of algorithms and the counters.
 It may also delete KNRP.

 5.3.3.1.2.3 High level flows for the security establishment